Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects that could affect this region.
-Notable ones are Florida Street Affordable Housing, 117-131 Taren Point Road Specialised Retail Development, Frank Vickery Village Renewal, and Southgate Shopping Centre Expansion.
-The following list details those most likely to be relevant.
+The performance of an area can significantly be influenced by changes to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified eight projects that are expected to impact the area.
+Notable among these are Florida Street Affordable Housing, 117-131 Taren Point Road Specialised Retail Development, Southgate Shopping Centre Expansion, and Frank Vickery Village Renewal.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.